 Your physical therapist may have you do balance work on a Bosu ball or yoga ball to strengthen core muscles without unnecessary strain.

 How In Motion O.C.
-Can Help With Postpartum Recovery
+Can Help With Pelvic Floor Therapy Postpartum

 Having a baby is an unforgettable event.
 The physical effects it has on your body don’t have to be.

-Getting your body back could be as simple as letting the physical therapists at In Motion O.C. develop a specialized treatment plan that fits your unique needs.
+Getting your body back could be as simple as letting the physical therapists at In Motion O.C. develop a specialized postnatal physical therapy plan that fits your unique needs.